 This is equivalent of the tax most people pay - 20% - which gives the scheme its name, ‘tax-free’.
 The government will top up the account with 20% of childcare costs up to a total of £10,000 - the equivalent of up to £2,000 support per child per year (or £4,000 for disabled children).

-3. The scheme will be available for children up to the age of 12
+3. The scheme will be available for children under the age of 12

-It will also be available for children with disabilities up to the age of 17, as their childcare costs can stay high throughout their teenage years.
+It will also be available for children with disabilities under the age of 17, as their childcare costs can stay high throughout their teenage years.

-4. To qualify, parents will have to be in work, and each earning around £115 a week and not more than £100,000 each per year
+4. To qualify, parents will have to be in work, and each earning at least £120 a week and not more than £100,000 each per year

 The scheme is designed to be flexible for parents if, for example, they want to get back to work after the birth of a child or work part-time.

 5. Any eligible working family can use the Tax-Free Childcare scheme - it doesn’t rely on employers offering it

 Tax-Free Childcare doesn’t rely on employers offering the scheme, unlike the current scheme Employer-Supported Childcare.
 Any working family can use Tax-Free Childcare, provided they meet the eligibility requirements.

-6. The scheme will also be available for parents who are self-employed
+6. The scheme will be available for parents who are self-employed

 Self-employed parents will be able to get support with childcare costs in Tax-Free Childcare, unlike the current scheme (Employer-Supported Childcare) which is not available to self-employed parents.
 To support newly self-employed parents, the government is introducing a ‘start-up’ period.
 During this, self-employed parents won’t have to earn the minimum income level.

-The scheme will also be available to parents on paid sick leave and paid and unpaid statutory maternity, paternity and adoption leave.
+The scheme will be available to parents on paid sick leave and paid and unpaid statutory maternity, paternity and adoption leave.

 7. If you currently receive Employer-Supported Childcare then you can continue to do so